Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: USER STUDY

 \subsection{Data Analysis}

-We adopted a mixed-method approach for data analysis, combining quantitative comparison of perceptual measures with qualitative thematic analysis of user insights, allowing us to understand both what changes occurred and why.
+We adopted a mixed-methods approach to data analysis, combining quantitative comparisons of perceptual measures with qualitative thematic analysis of user insights, allowing us to understand both what changed and why.

-Through two targeted surveys administered before and during the study, we quantitatively measured user perceptions of system transparency and control between current RS and our provotype.
-Paired-sample t-tests examined these rating differences, and effect sizes (Cohen’s \emph{d}) assessed the practical significance of observed differences.
-The comparative survey data helped highlight areas where participants experienced perceptual shifts in transparency and control, guiding us in qualitative analysis to explore underlying reasons and experiences in depth.
+Through two targeted surveys administered before and during the study, we quantitatively assessed participants' perceptions of system transparency and control between the current RS and our provotype.
+Given the modest sample size (\textit{N} = 19), we used Wilcoxon signed-rank tests to compare pre- and post–ratings.
+The comparative results helped highlight participants' perceptual shifts in transparency and control, and guided our qualitative analysis to explore underlying explanations and experiences in depth.

-Qualitatively, all interviews were audio-recorded and transcribed with participant consent.
-We employed inductive thematic analysis \cite{braun2024thematic} and cross-referenced transcripts with observational notes.
-Two researchers independently open-coded five transcripts to develop a preliminary codebook, then iteratively refined it through discussion and reconciliation for the remaining data.
-These qualitative findings complemented the survey results by providing rich context into how and why participants experienced shifts, and surfaced additional strategies for system design.
+Qualitatively, all sessions were audio-recorded and transcribed with participant consent.
+We conducted inductive thematic analysis \cite{braun2024thematic} and cross-referenced transcripts with observational notes.
+Two researchers independently open-coded five transcripts to generate an initial coding set.
+Through iterative discussion, overlapping codes were merged and refined to form a shared codebook for the remaining transcripts.
+Disagreements were resolved through discussion until consensus, with occasional adjudication from another qualitative researcher on the team when needed.
+The final code structure followed the protocol, resulting in seven themes for general RS experience, eleven for provotype feature reaction, three for provotype-induced changes, and two for adoption/awareness strategies.
+Subtopics emerged within these themes, such as \textit{“Heightened Concerns from the Visibility of Data”} under \textit{“Shifts in Feeling on Data Usage.”} These qualitative insights complemented the survey findings by explaining why perceptual shifts occurred and surfacing additional system design strategies.